aosabook/500lines/pedometer/chapter.md

 The input data we'll be parsing is coming from mobile devices such as Android phones and iPhones.
 Most iPhone and Android devices on the market today have accelerometers built in.
 This means that both device types are able to record total acceleration.
 Let's call the input data format that records total acceleration the *combined format*.
 Many, but not all, devices can also record user acceleration and gravitational acceleration separately.
 Let's call this format the *separated format*.
 A device that has the ability to return data in the separated format necessarily has the ability to return data in the combined format.
 However, the inverse is not necessarily true.
 Some devices on the market today can only record data in the combined format.
 Input data in the combined format will need to be passed through a low-pass filter to turn it into the separated format.

+We want our program to handle all mobile devices on the market with accelerometers, regardless of whether or not they are able to record data in both the combined and separated format, or only in the combined format.
+This means that we'll need to accept data in both formats.

-Let's look at each of these formats individually.
+Let's look at each of the formats we'll be accepting individually.

 ### Combined Format